rockymeza/wifi/docs/wifi_command.rst

 Connects to the network corresponding to SCHEME. ::

-    usage: wifi connect SCHEME
+    usage: wifi connect [-a] SCHEME

     positional arguments:
       SCHEME        The nickname of the network to which you wish to connect.

+    optional arguments:
+      -a, --ad-hoc  Connect to a network without storing it in the config file

 Completion